tomcastleman/laravel-elixir-talk/readme.md

 we'll then take look at simple techniques for reading and writing data to / from your Vue components.

+To follow along, or try it out later follow the instructions below.

-## Instructions
+## Install Demo App

+### Node Environment

-Known to work with the following node versions:
+We need node installed.
+I am working with the following versions:

 ```
 ➜  ~ node -v
 v5.3.0